 a) Choose which models to publish by clicking the check box next to the models you want to publish.

 b) Under the Select Model drop-down, either select an existing model to publish, or create a new model.
-We recommend publishing each model separately as the ability to link models in Assemble will be available soon.
-However, you do have the option to merge all Revit models into one Assemble model.
+We recommend publishing each model separately and federate the models in the Assemble platform.
+You do have the option to merge all Revit models into one Assemble model, however, this option will forfeit your ability to Compare models in Assemble.

 i.)
 If you are creating a new model, choose the Create Model option.